iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 such as $\Unif[0, 1]$ distributions.
 There are a couple ways to do it involving rejection sampling or some kind of combinatorics with partitions of the interval.
-The method of choice for this post uses symmetries and mimics the well-known construction for the uniform distribution on the sphere.
+The method of choice for this post, however, uses symmetries and mimics the well-known construction for the uniform distribution on the sphere.

 Before getting technical, I think a sketch of the idea is due.
 We look at the non-negative cone $\R^N_{\ge 0}$ as a stacking of simplexes $r \Delta^N$